-Knowing that my boyfriend will not willingly eat something “super healthy” I had to make sure the quinoa stir-fry was deliciously deceptive.
+Knowing that my partner will not willingly eat something “super healthy” I had to make sure the quinoa stir-fry was deliciously deceptive.
 Well the plan worked because since that night I first cooked it, we both fell in love with this delicious and versatile seed!
 I’ve since made several variations of the recipe, but this original one is my favorite as it is both light & filling, and provides a wide variety of flavors and nutrients from the various veggies.
 The cherry tomatoes added at the very end gives a fresh burst of sweetness!

-This recipe can be modified to suit any vegetables you like, and can be made vegetarian/vegan by removing the chicken.
+This recipe can be modified to suit any vegetables you like and can be made vegetarian/vegan by removing the chicken.

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1 medium yellow onion, chopped
+- 1 medium yellow onion, chopped

-1 small yellow squash, sliced
+- 1 small yellow squash, sliced

-1 small zucchini, sliced
+- 1 small zucchini, sliced

-1 cup chopped baby bella mushrooms, sliced
+- 1 cup chopped baby bella mushrooms, sliced

-1 cup cherry tomatoes, halved
+- 1 cup cherry tomatoes, halved

-1 cup snow peas
+- 1 cup snow peas

-1 medium size skinless chicken breast (about 4-6 ounces)
+- 1 medium-size skinless chicken breast (about 4-6 ounces)

-salt and pepper to taste
+- salt and pepper to taste

 Place the quinoa into a small pot with 1 1/4 cup water and 1/4 teaspoon of salt if desired.
 I use my favorite Eastern European seasoning, Vegeta.
 Bring to a boil then cover, reducing the heat to a low simmer.
-Allow to cook for 15 minutes then remove from heat and let stand with cover on for another 5.
+Allow to cook for 15 minutes then remove from heat and let stand with the cover on for another 5.
 Fluff with a fork.

 Add chopped onions to the pan and cook until softened, about 3-4 min.
 Add mushrooms, squash, and zucchini with additional 1tbsp olive oil.
-Cook, stirring often till veggies have soften slightly, about 8 minutes.
+Cook, stirring often till veggies have softened slightly, about 8 minutes.
 I like to cover the skillet with a lid and the veggies sweat for a few minutes as well to speed up softening.